-When a condition is labeled a syndrome there are multiple causes and we usually do not know why it happened in one kitten or puppy and not in another.
-That does not mean we do not know how to prevent it from happening!
+Any condition that is labeled a syndrome has multiple causes, and we usually do not know why it occurs in one kitten or puppy and not in another.
+However, this does not mean we do not know how to prevent fatty liver from happening!

-Fatty liver syndrome is not a diagnosis and there is a primary cause of the disease!
-Fatty liver syndrome is strongly related to anorexia, often occurring after a stressful event or illness.
+Although there are multiple causes, fatty liver syndrome is strongly related to anorexia, often occurring after a stressful event or illness.
 Anything that causes a lean puppy to go off food can cause mobilization of fat and the accumulation of fat inside the liver cells.
 Once the body mobilizes fat faster than the liver can process, the liver becomes stuffed with fat and can’t function.
-Fatty liver syndrome results.
+At this point, the puppy or kitten goes downhill fast.
+Fatty liver syndrome is the result.

-Hypoglycemia is very common in small toy breeds and lean muscle breeds where the liver is small and muscle stores are limited.
-Yorkies and Maltese are over represented with fatty liver syndrome but all lean small breeds can develop fatty liver syndrome if they go off feed.
+Hypoglycemia is very common in small lean muscle breeds where energy stores are limited.
+Yorkies and Maltese are overrepresented with fatty liver syndrome, but all lean small breeds can develop fatty liver syndrome if they go off food.
 Undersized kittens of any cat breed are at risk of fatty liver syndrome.

 Clinical signs and diagnosis

 Puppies and kittens are lethargic and slow to respond.
 As it progresses they may vomit, have mental dullness and drink lots of water.
 These babies are often weak and anemic.